f0y/due_date_reminder/README.md

 ## Compatibility

-There are two versions of the plugin:
+There are a few versions of the plugin:
-* 0.1.x for Redmine 1.3.x
+* redmine-1.3 for Redmine 1.3.x
-* 0.2.x for Redmine 1.4.x
+* redmine-1.4 for Redmine 1.4.x
-* 0.3.x for Redmine 2.0.x and higher
+* redmine-2.0 for Redmine 2.0.x and higher

 ## Installation

     cd /home/user/path_to_you_app/
     git clone git://github.com/f0y/due_date_reminder.git plugins/due_date_reminder
-    git checkout v0.3.1
+    cd plugins/due_date_reminder; git checkout <YOUR BRANCH HERE - see above>
-    rake redmine:plugins:migrate RAILS_ENV=production
+    bundle exec rake redmine:plugins:migrate RAILS_ENV=production

 Also you can read instructions on http://www.redmine.org/projects/redmine/wiki/Plugins